robfatland/costnotify/instructions/README.md

 ## Procedure

-### S3 pre-configuration
+### S3 Configuration and IAM User access

-Your AWS account may or may not have CostCheckr service/cost logging enabled.
-Here we first look around to see if you are set.
-If not we proceed to enable service/cost logging.
+This procedure sets up your DLT AWS account to have CloudCheckr service/cost logging enabled.

 In the AWS console select **Services** and sub-select **S3** under the **Storage** heading.
 This should